mr-bt/manager.README/README.md

 ## My Vision of a Great Culture

 In my perspective, a splendid culture is one that fosters collaboration, innovation, and mutual respect.
 It's a culture where everyone feels valued, heard, and empowered to do their best work.
-Here are some key elements of the culture I strive to create:
+Here are some critical elements of the culture I strive to create:

 - **Commercially Sustainable People-First Culture:** I believe in creating a commercially sustainable culture that puts people first.
 This means balancing the needs of the business with those of our people, ensuring that our work environment is productive and supportive.